YANDA-SHAO/3DGEN/README.md

 # IMPORTANT
 1. The repository contains purely Python code.
-2. 3D mesh generation: The mesh generation utilizes Trimesh or supports prebuilt mesh files in formats such as .obj, .ply, and other popular formats.
+2. 3D mesh generation: The mesh generation utilizes Trimesh and supports prebuilt mesh files in formats such as .obj, .ply, and other popular formats.
 3. Mesh rendering can be accessed at: <br>
    paper: https://arxiv.org/abs/2302.01721. <br>
    GitHub: https://github.com/TEXTurePaper/TEXTurePaper. <br>